Training Domestic Guinea Fowl 101

 Keeping guinea fowl safe involves a lockdown period.
 Once keets are moved into the coop, plan to keep them there for at least two to four weeks before letting them free range.
 During their lockdown weeks, take time to train them to the sound of treats.
 Just like chickens, guineas learn the sound of a bucket full of scratch or a bag full of mealworms.
 To do this, make sure to shake the bucket or bag of your treat of choice before and as you feed them.
 They will become familiar with the sound and will come running whenever they know they’re about to get some tasty goodness!
 Not only will this help lure stubborn guineas back into the coop once they’re allowed to free range, but it will also help occupy some of their time during this lockdown period.

-After two to four weeks of coop confinement, it is time to start the process of free-ranging the guineas.
+After two to four weeks of coop confinement, it is time to start the process of training free-range guinea fowl.
 The trick is to let them out one at a time.
 Even if they have been trained up to this point, letting them all out at once does not guarantee they’ll come back at night.
 Guineas like to stick together.
 However, if you let one young guinea out at a time, they’ll be more likely to come back to the coop to roost with the others at night.

 Be prepared for a lot of noise and confusion during this training period.
 Use your best judgment when deciding when and how many guineas to let out at a time.
 For example, the first few days we will let out one young guinea each day.
 If they are coming back at night without issue for a few days, we may decide to let two to three out at a time.
 On the other hand, if we are having issues with the newly released guineas, then we won’t let any more out until we feel they have been properly trained to return to the coop at night.
 Each group we’ve trained has been a little different, so we make adjustments as necessary.